Renewable energy target of 50pc reached early in South Australia

 - The simple fact is there is already excessive generation capacity in South Australia

-Tags: leftwing.info, leftwing, news, australia, politics, political commentary, labor, Environment, Politics, Labor, Liberal, Solar, Wind, Australia, Renewables, Climate Change, Energy
+Tags: leftwing.info, leftwing, news, australia, politics, political commentary, Environment, Politics, Labor, Liberal, Solar, Wind, Australia, Renewables, Climate Change, Energy